architdeepak/Local-LLAMA-Chat-RAG-App/README.md

-# LLAMA2-ChatUI-CPU
+# LLAMA2-Chat+RAGAPP-CPU

-These are the following instructions for running a local application to communicate with Llama 2 or other LLMs for CPU-based inference.
+These are the following instructions for running a local chat application to communicate with Llama 2 or other LLMs for CPU-based inference.

 # Step 1:
-Open terminal and install nicegui.
+Open terminal and install nicegui, llama-cpp, langchain, torch, langchain_community, and langchain_core.

-Then install llama-cpp.